friendly-trenchcoat/foodclub-Previous-Round/README.md

 # foodclub-Previous-Round
 Lists previous round's winners on one page

-Note: While it doesn't do anything worth being called cheating, its accessing the other pages is techinically against the rules.
+Note: While it doesn't do anything worth being called cheating, its accessing the other pages is ***techinically against the rules***.
+That being said, you have virtually no chance of being frozen, as far as I know.

 <br>
 #